Well-posedness of Ricci Flow in Lorentzian Spacetime and its Entropy Formula: Entropy For Gravity System

 Considering a stationary black hole with its mass distribution concentrated at the coordinate origin, described by stress tensor $T_{00}=M\delta^{(3)}(\mathbf{x})$ and $T_{ij}=0$, $M$ the mass of the black hole.
 The Schwarzschild black hole yields a scalar curvature $R(\mathbf{x})=-8\pi GT_{\mu}^{\mu}=8\pi GM\delta^{(3)}(\mathbf{x})$.
 Substituting this into the Einstein equations, we find that the metric at the origin in fact satisfies a temporal static and spacelike soliton configuration (\ref{eq:GSRS})

 in which the parameter $\tau$ behaves like Hawking's temperature $\frac{1}{8\pi GM}$, and thus this soliton configuration corresponds to a thermal equilibrium state with maximum entropy.
 To calculate the Shannon entropy of a black hole, it is necessary to compute the $u$ density on the Schwarzschild background either through its definition (\ref{eq:4d u normalization}) or via the conjugate heat equation.
-In the infrared limit, near the Schwarzschild event horizon radius $r_{H}$, the $u$ density transforms into a nearly static distribution concentrated in the vicinity of the horizon, approximating a $\delta(r-r_{H})$ profile.
-For the 3-momentum $\mathbf{k}$, it can also be simply viewed as a delta distribution centered around $|\mathbf{k}|=0$ with distributions on both sides.
-So we approximately have the $u$ density
+In the infrared limit, $u$ density is low frequency dominant, so it can be simply viewed as a delta distribution centered around 3-momenttum $|\mathbf{k}|=0$ with distributions on both sides, so it is almost static and concentrated in the vicinity of the horizon $r_{H}$, approximating a $\delta(r-r_{H})$ profile.
+So we approximately have the static $u$ density distribution

-in the infrared regime.
+in the infrared limit, which gives a dominant contribution to the Bekenstein-Hawking entropy, while those high-frequency modes (such as those quasi-normal modes) all attenuate as the conjugate heat equation evolves into the infrared limit.
 This delta function can be regarded as being slightly broadened into a Gaussian profile at small $\tau$ by a evolution of the conjugate heat equation and hence symmetrically distributed within a thin shell near the event horizon

-If the conjugate heat equation is analogously regarded as a (curved) heat equation, then this solution similarly embodies the extremum principle of the heat equation, namely, that the location of the highest $u$ (temperature) either appears at the boundary of the system or occurs at the initial moment when $\tau\rightarrow0$.
+If the conjugate heat equation within (\ref{eq:4d coupled equs}) in this case is analogously regarded as a heat equation (temporally static and spatically curved), then this solution similarly embodies the maximum principle of the heat equation, namely, that the location of the highest $u$ (temperature) appears at the boundary of the system (the horizon seen from the rest observer at infinity) or occurs at the initial moment when $\tau\rightarrow0$, or from another viewpoint, the 4-volume element $\sqrt{|g|}$ archieves its minimum at the horizon.

 Compared to the asymptotic flat background entropy $N_{*}$, the Shannon entropy $N$ dominants the relative entropy $\tilde{N}$, so only $N$ is considered in the following.
 Under the density profile given above, first noting that $\log u_{\mathbf{k}}\approx-\frac{1}{2}\log\left(|\mathbf{k}|^{2}\tau\right)$, we obtain the Shannon entropy for the k-modes